MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2019

+- Image Synthesis with a Single (Robust) Classifier. [[paper]](https://arxiv.org/abs/1906.09453) [[code]](https://github.com/MadryLab/robustness_applications?)
+  - Shibani Santurkar, Dimitris Tsipras, Brandon Tran, Andrew Ilyas, Logan Engstrom, Aleksander Madry. *NeurIPS 2019*
+  - Digest: The crux of our approach is that we train this classifier to be adversarially robust.
+It turns out that adversarial robustness is precisely what we need to directly manipulate salient features of the input.
+Overall, our findings demonstrate the utility of robustness in the broader machine learning context.

 - Unlabeled Data Improves Adversarial Robustness. [[paper]](https://arxiv.org/abs/1905.13736) [[code]](https://github.com/yaircarmon/semisup-adv)
   - Yair Carmon, Aditi Raghunathan, Ludwig Schmidt, Percy Liang, John C. Duchi. *NeurIPS 2019*
   - Digest: Theoretically, we revisit the simple Gaussian model of [Schmidt et al](https://arxiv.org/abs/1804.11285). that shows a sample complexity gap between standard and robust classification.
 We prove that unlabeled data bridges this gap: a simple semi-supervised learning procedure (self-training) achieves high robust accuracy using the same number of labels required for achieving high standard accuracy.